sadiaramzan838/60-days-challenge-on-Claude/README.md

 - Built an interactive **Operation Lifeline Supply Chain Crisis Simulator** using React and HTML.
 - Simulated crisis management, supplier negotiations, and executive decision-making.
 - Evaluated business performance through AI investments and a final executive dashboard.

+Day 30 – Supply Chain Builder

+* Built an interactive Supply Chain Builder using React and HTML.
+* Simulated supply chain decisions with live business metrics and trade-off explanations.
+* Generated a final performance dashboard with supply chain score and improvement recommendations.